 - Practice this trick several times a day for a few minutes each time.

-It won't be long before your dog falls to his side in response to you "shooting" him with your pointing finger and saying "bang!"
+It won't be long before your dog falls to its side in response to you "shooting" it with your pointing finger and saying "bang!"
 Some people like to say a fun phrase, like this: "Would you rather be a cat, or would you rather be dead?"
 It's hilarious to see a dog play dead after that one.

-- If you are having trouble getting your dog to follow the treat so that he ends up lying on his side, you can show him what you want him to do instead.
-Use the treat as a lure, and at the same time, you can very gently push him onto his side.
-As soon as he is in the correct position, click your clicker (or tell him "yes" or "good") and give him a treat.
+If you are having trouble getting your dog to follow the treat so that it ends up lying on its side, you can show what you want it to do instead.
+Use the treat as a lure, and at the same time, you can very gently push it onto its side.
+As soon as the dog is in the correct position, click your clicker (or tell him "yes" or "good") and give it a treat.

-- If at any point in the training, your dog makes more than two or three mistakes in a row, chances are you've moved ahead too quickly.
-Go back a step or two and practice, and only when he's successful at that step, begin moving slowly ahead again.
+If at any point in the training, your dog makes more than two or three mistakes in a row, chances are you've moved ahead too quickly.
+Go back a step or two and practice, and only when the dog is successful at that step, begin moving slowly ahead again.